COVID-19 pandemic in Singapore: Panic buying and price gouging

-Panic buying and price gouging of personal protective equipment (PPEs) such as masks began with the first confirmed case of COVID-19 in Singapore on 23 January 2020.
+Panic buying and price gouging of personal protective equipment (PPEs) such as face masks began with the first confirmed case of COVID-19 in Singapore on 23 January 2020.
 By 24 January, both N95 and surgical masks had run out at retail outlets.
-This has prompted local retailers including NTUC FairPrice, Watsons and Guardian to originally impose limits, but had a surge in demand.
+This has prompted local retailers including NTUC FairPrice, Watsons and Guardian to originally impose purchase limits.
 In many areas, people began wearing of masks; but on 1 April, the number of people wearing masks had increased to 93%, with masks made mandatory by the government on 14 April.
 In addition, mask wearing continues to remain until the pandemic has subsided to endemic levels, with the gradual easing of masks done only in the safest outdoor and common housing environment first.
 The first phase of mask easing which includes outdoors settings came into force on 29 March 2022.
 The second and final phase of mask easing comes on 29 August 2022; which involves the remaining settings.

 The shortage of masks and other PPEs has caused many retailers to engage in profiteering by price gouging and scalping.
-This included both local brick-and-mortar stores as well as retailers on ecommerce platforms.
+This included both local brick-and-mortar stores as well as retailers on e-commerce platforms.
 The government has applauded platforms Carousell and Qoo10 for threatening to suspend profiteers.
 The governmental price controller has also issued warnings to retailers who engage in price gouging and requested information from e-commerce platforms on potential profiteers.